|

 taxi-boats to private dining experiences.
 The most famous are still the Bateaux-Mouches .
 For more information:

-Compagnie des Bateaux-Mouches Pont de l'Alma, rive droite, Réservation : 01 42 25 96 10 Note: The BATOBUS sails up and down the seine from the Eiffel Tower to the Institute Du Monda Arabe with stops along the main attractions.
-It works just like bus service which you can hop on and off.
-You can buy a day pass for about ten dollars and use it to travel up and down the river at your pleasure.
+like bus service which you can hop on and off.
+You can buy a day pass or a two day pass and use it to travel up and down the river at your pleasure.
 The boats are nice too--- wooden decks and glass walls and roof.
-See Getting Around Paris |

 |